elivz/FrontendStarterKit/README.md

 ### Initial Setup

-The front-end build process requires Node v4.0.0 or higher.
+The front-end build process requires Node v4.5.0 or higher.
 Once Node is installed, run the following command from the project root to install all the build-process dependancies:

     npm install

+or

+    yarn

 ### Building Front-End Assets